melsman/mlkit/doc/arm64-compiler.md

 all combinations of zero through seven spilled arguments and results.

 The suite checks exact output, ARM64 executable/object architecture, X64
-cache isolation, and explicit parallelism rejection.
+cache isolation, and rejection of unsupported parallel GC combinations.
 It requires Apple Silicon.
 `make -f Makefile.arm64 check` builds the compilers and emitter harness using MLKit with `-gc`.
 To run the shell test directly, set `SML_LIB`, `MLKIT_ARM64`, `REML_ARM64`, and `ARM64_EMITTER` to absolute paths.